The Cost to Settle a Trust after the Trustmaker Dies

 Accounting fees will vary depending on the overall value of the trust and the type of assets it holds.
 A "small" trust based on its overall value may own 25 different stocks and bonds, and this could generate more in the way of accounting fees than a larger, more valuable trust that owns only a primary residence, a bank account, and a CD.

 If the grantor's estate is subject to estate taxes at the state or federal level, accounting fees may also include the preparation and filing of these tax returns.
-Although the federal estate tax exemption is $5.45 million as of 2016, state thresholds are often considerably less.
+Although the federal estate tax exemption for an individual is $11.58 million as of 2020, state thresholds are often considerably less.
 Some estates that would not owe taxes or require a return at the federal level may still have to deal with this expense at the state level.

 Appraisal and business valuation fees will be necessary to determine the date of death values of real estate and personal property, including jewelry, antiques, artwork, boats, and cars.
 Business interests held by the trust must also be valued.